 - "Salt bridges form in the brine tank" — Happens with cheap rock salt.
 Use solar crystals or pellets and the issue largely disappears.
 I check mine monthly with a broom handle.

 - "Error E1, E2, E3 codes" — Usually a motor or position-switch issue.
-None on my unit, but replacement parts run $15-40 and are user-serviceable.
+None , but replacement parts run $15-40 and are user-serviceable.

 - "Resin in the hot water tank" — Caused by a broken upper basket.
 I haven't seen this, but it's a real failure mode at year 10+.